The Weed Resistance Action Group (WRAG)

 • The reactive measures needed to monitor for and deal with weeds that survive a glyphosate application

-Download the WRAG briefing note (January 2025)
+Download the latest WRAG briefing note (August 2025)

 For information on the development of zero and minimal herbicide regimes for controlling weeds on hard surfaces, visit sciencesearch.defra.gov.uk and search for Defra project 'PS2802'.